Finance and Investments

 The unrestricted portion of each gift helps position the NIU Foundation to be the strategic partner that NIU needs and deserves.
 This portion is determined as follows:

-- When a donor makes an unrestricted gift, the NIU Foundation Board of Directors ensures that 100 percent goes directly to the highest and best use to advance and support the University.
+- When a donor makes an unrestricted gift, 100 percent goes directly to the Northern Fund.

 The NIU Foundation pledges to its donors, and those who benefit from their generosity, to be a vigilant steward of donor gifts; to be judicious and efficient as we spend funds for development purposes; and to be transparent and ethical in the methods we employ to raise funds to support our students, faculty, and programs.